Jasminyas/Jasminyas.github.io/_posts/2018-04-21-Machine-Learning-ressources-for-beginners.md

 * [Python tutorial on ML](https://www.datacamp.com/community/open-courses/kaggle-python-tutorial-on-machine-learning) : A tutorial about Titanic dataset from Kaggle.
 * [« Getting started »](https://www.kaggle.com/competitions?sortBy=grouped&group=general&page=1&pageSize=20&category=gettingStarted) competitons on Kaggle.
-* A really great free mean to learn [how to buils ML models : ](https://www.kaggle.com/learn/overview).
+* A really great free mean to learn [how to buils ML models.](https://www.kaggle.com/learn/overview).

 Meetups (Meetup.com) are a great way to participate to data science conferences and enter the community.